automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Uberabatitan.md

 # Uberabatitan
-## Description: Discovered in the Uberaba region of Brazil.
+## Discovered in the Uberaba region of Brazil.